-- A senior student enrolled in an accredited Oklahoma high school may, if he or she meets the requirements below, be admitted provisionally as a special student. - a. attain an ACT composite score of 22 or higher or a total SAT score of 1020 or higher. - b. achieve a current cumulative high school grade-point average of 3.00 or higher on a 4.00 scale and rank scholastically among the top onethird of his or her graduating class. - c. be eligible to complete requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year, as attested by the high school principal. - An eleventh grade student enrolled in an accredited Oklahoma high school may be admitted provisionally as a special student, if he or she meets requirement a. above, and the additional requirements listed below. - a. achieve a composite score of 25 or higher on the ACT, using Oklahoma norms, or a combined verbal and mathematical score of 1140 or higher on the SAT, using national norms, or - achieve a current cumulative high school grade-point average of 3.50 or higher on a 4.00 scale. - 3.
-A student receiving high-school-level instruction at home or from an unaccredited high school may be admitted provisionally as a special student if he or she meets the requirements below: - a.
-17 years of age or older and achieve an ACT composite score of 22 or higher or a total SAT score of 1020 or higher; or - b. be 16 years of age and have achieved a composite score of 25 or higher on the ACT, using Oklahoma norms, or a combined verbal and mathematical score of 1140 or higher on the SAT, using national norms credit hours.
+- 1. A senior student enrolled in an accredited Oklahoma high school may, if he or she meets the requirements below, be admitted provisionally as a special student. - a. attain an ACT composite score of 22 or higher or a total SAT score of 1020 or higher, or - b. achieve a current cumulative high school grade-point average of 3.00 or higher on a 4.00 scale and rank scholastically among the top onethird of his or her graduating class.

+- c. be eligible to complete requirements for graduation from high school (including curricular requirements for college admission) no later than the spring of the senior year, as attested by the high school principal.
+Students must also provide a letter of recommendation from their counselors and written permission from their parents or legal guardian - 2.
+An eleventh grade student enrolled in an accredited Oklahoma high school may be admitted provisionally as a special student, if he or she meets requirement 1.c. above, and the additional requirements listed below. - a. attain an ACT composite score of 25 or higher or a total SAT score of 1130 or higher; or - b. achieve a current cumulative high school grade-point average of 3.50 or higher on a 4.00 scale. - 3.
+A student receiving high-school-level instruction at home or from an unaccredited high school may be admitted provisionally as a special student if he or she meets requirement 1.c. above and the requirements below: - a.
+17 years of age or older and achieve an ACT composite score of 22 or higher or a total SAT score of 1020 or higher; or - b. be 16 years of age and have achieved a composite score of 25 or higher on the ACTor a total SAT score of 1130 or higher.

+A high school student admitted as a concurrent student may enroll in a combined number of high school and college courses per semester not to exceed a full-time college work load of 19 semester credit hours.
 For purposes of calculating work load, one high school credit course is equivalent to three semester credit hours of college work.
-For calculation of workload for students in 'blocked" courses, contact the Office of Admissions.
+For calculation of workload for students in "blocked" courses, contact the Office of Admissions.

-A high school student admitted as a concurrent student may enroll in a combined number of high school and college courses per semester not to exceed a full-ti me college work load of 19 semester